osu-mist/express-api-skeleton/README.md

     $ openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out server.crt
     ```

 3. Copy [config/example.yaml](config/example.yaml) to `config/default.yaml`.
 Modify as necessary, being careful to avoid committing sensitive data.
+If you want to configure application through [custom environment variables](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables), mapping the environment variable names into your configuration structure from `config/custom-environment-variables.yaml`:

     * **Environment variables**: Sensitive data and data that changes per environment has been moved into environment variables.
 Below is a list of the variables along with a definition: